 2. Every word in the copy must count.

 Talking about the sphere of web and app design, it depends on the essence of the content you analyze.
 However, in most cases, it really works like this.
-If we are talking about the elements of layout which contain copy (buttons, links, menus and the like) as well as the headlines, bullet points, copy of the landing pages, calls to action of any kind, that is absolutely right advertising rule to follow in web and app design to create pleasant, easy and positive user experience as well as high conversion rates.
+If we are talking about the elements of layout which contain copy (buttons, links, menus, and the like) as well as the headlines, bullet points, copy of the landing pages, and calls to action of any kind, that is absolutely right advertising rule to follow in web and app design to create pleasant, easy and positive user experience as well as high conversion rates.

-On the other hand, if we are discussing a sort of longer content with more copy like blog posts, for example, you may need to reconsider this rule a bit.
-Here you should remember that the so-called “dehydrated” texts created only for search engines but not for living readers will definitely make every word in the copy count, nevertheless won’t create a positive user experience.
-This sort of copy will be too mechanical, too non-human to make your readers get interested in the content you provide even if the information you offer is really meaningful.
+On the other hand, if we are discussing a sort of longer content with more copy, like blog posts, for example, you may need to reconsider this rule a bit.
+Here you should remember that the so-called “dehydrated” texts created only for search engines but not for living readers will definitely make every word in the copy count, nevertheless, won’t create a positive user experience.
+This sort of copy will be too mechanical, too non-human, to make your readers get interested in the content you provide, even if the information you offer is really meaningful.
 So, in this case, analyze your target reader and add a little “water” – some words, which will make your text not only full of keywords but also natural and involving.

 So, the bottom line here is like this: For a short copy in short and key elements of the layout, follow the rule and never forget it.
 For longer copy, let every possible word count unless it makes your text unnatural, boring, or lacking in readability.

 Moreover, for web and app design, this rule can be observed wider, beyond the limits of copy.
 It could be transformed as “Every element in the interface must count”.
 And that will be one of the vital things to bear in mind for any designer working on any project.
 The most successful interfaces with efficient layouts and encouraging user experiences always hit the point.
 If there is something in the interface that does not fulfill any need, aim, or function, don’t apply it in the app or website, and you’ll make your users happy.